tari-project/tari/RFC/src/RFC-0201_TariScript.md

 Further, this signature must be present in the _kernel_ in some form, otherwise miners will be able to remove the script via cut-through, whereas kernels are never pruned.

-One approach to commit to the script hashes is to modify the output commitments using the [data commitments] approach suggested by [Phyro](https://github.com/phyro).
+One approach to commit to the script hashes is to modify the output commitments using a variation of the [data commitments] approach first suggested by [Phyro](https://github.com/phyro).
 In this approach, when creating a new UTXO, the owner also calculates the hash of the locking script, _s_, such that `s = H(script)`.
 The script hash gets stored in the UTXO itself.

 ## Protocol modifications

+There are several changes to the protocol data structures that must be made to allow this scheme to work.
+The first is a relatively minor adjustment to the output commitment.
+The second is an addition of several pieces of data to the transaction kernel.
+The third is the addition of a new section in the transaction and block definition to hold the script data.

+Finally, the balance ans signature consensus rules must be updated to account for these changes.

+### Output commitment changes

 The current definition of a Tari UTXO is: